slatedocs/slate/source/includes/_TransactionMonitoring.md

 Evaluate a transfer between accounts, a withdrawal/transfer out from an account, or funding/deposit/transfer in to an account.

-The following URLs are used for account transaction validation:

 Validate an internal transfer between accounts:<br>
 `POST https://edna.identitymind.com/im/account/transfer`